Galois module structure of some elementary $p$-abelian extensions: Introduction

 \subsection{Acknowledgements}

 We are very grateful to our collaborators on previous projects associated to this investigation, including S.~Chebolu, F.~Chemotti, P.~Guillot, J.~Swallow, and A.~Topaz.
 We are also very grateful for productive discussions with A.~Eimer concerning related research.
+Finally, we thank an anonymous referee for their help in improving the quality and clarity of this paper.